COSC-310-Group-13/Assignment2/README.md

 This converstational bot was developed entirely in Python using the Natural Language Processing library, Natural Language Toolkit(NLTK).

+The program is made up of two classes: chatbot and main
+>chatbot is the class that can has all the attributes of the chat bot and its methods

+>main class is where a chatbot object gets created and is run to extract quotes from file as
+>well as running a loop to continuously ask the user for input with a loop in the class until
+>they enter an exit word

 ## Installation

 To be able to run the chat bot, you need the nltk and sklearn Python packages.